-The Management Board of the Bank is responsible for the Other information in accordance with applicable laws.
+The Management Board of the Parent Entity is responsible for the Other information in accordance with applicable laws.

-The Management Board and members of the Supervisory Board of the Bank are required to ensure that the report on activities for the year ended 31 December 2018, including the corporate governance statement and the statement on non-financial information referred to in art.
-49b paragraph 1 of the Accounting Act which are separate parts of the Report on activities, are in compliance with the requirements set forth in the Accounting Act.
+The Management Board and members of the Supervisory Board of the Parent Entity are required to ensure that the report on activities of the for the year ended 31 December 2018

+(the "Report on activities"), including the corporate governance statement and the statement on non-financial information referred to in art.
+55 paragraph 2b of the Accounting Act which are separate parts of the Report on activities, are in compliance with the requirements set forth in the Accounting Act.